Assessment Access Arrangements

-If you're absent from an exam or believe that your performance in an examination or assessment has been affected by illness or other adverse circumstances, you must provide a written explanation to your parent/teaching school(s) within five working days of the examination.
+If you're absent from an assessment or believe that your performance in an assessment has been affected by illness or other adverse circumstances, you must provide a written explanation to your School(s) within five working days of the assessment.
 In the case of illness, this must be accompanied by a full medical certificate from a doctor.

-We advise you to check your school's individual mitigating circumstances policy, including deadlines for each semester and where to submit the claim.
+Please check your School's individual mitigating circumstances policy, including deadlines for each semester and where to submit the claim.

-Temporary exam arrangements due to illness and disability or other reasons
+Temporary assessment arrangements due to short-term illness or temporary impairment

-If you need temporary modified exam arrangements to be made for you due to illness or disability or another reason, you'll need to submit a request to your parent department with up to date medical evidence (a medical note dated within four weeks before the start of the exam session).
+If you require temporary assessment arrangements due to a short-term illness or impairment (e.g. a broken arm), you should submit a request to your School with a medical note dated within four weeks before the start of the assessment period.

-You'll receive an email from the Exams team once your exam arrangements have been made.
+You will receive an email from the Assessment & Progress Team once your assessment arrangements have been made.

-Please include your student ID number and the module code of your exam in the email.
+Make sure to include your student ID number and the module code of your assessment in the email.